Voluntary and Community Sector Support Programme

 The sessions provided key stakeholders with opportunities to identify evidence of need, gaps in support, identify priorities for future advice and debt support and delivery, facilitate wider participation and discussion, between different stakeholders, and involve a wide range of interested parties in design of future support arrangements.
 More information on the engagement events is available on the DfC website.

 In addition to seeking views from sectoral representatives and ensuring broad representation across stakeholder groups, a reference group has also been established.
-Reference group members will discuss the outcomes of engagement sessions, provide specific focus on certain topics, offer general advice and act as a sounding board.
+Reference group members discuss the outcomes of engagement sessions, provide specific focus on certain topics, offer general advice and act as a sounding board.

 Contact